 As previously described in Part II, Item 9A of our Annual Report on Form 10-K for the year ended December 31, 2021, we began to take steps to address our material weaknesses through our remediation plan, which included the hiring of advisors in the fourth quarter of 2020 and a Chief Financial Officer in the first quarter of 2021, the hiring of a Vice President and Treasurer in the second quarter of 2021, the hiring of an Interim Controller, an Assistant Controller and a Director of Tax in the fourth quarter of 2021.
 During the first quarter of 2022, we recruited a Chief Accounting Officer and a Vice President of Internal Audit who joined the Company in the second quarter of 2022.
-During the second quarter of 2022, we hired a Director of Internal Audit and a Senior Director of SOX Compliance.
-During the third quarter of 2022, we walked through and updated our documentation of key financial business processes and financial systems and identified areas of improvement.
-In addition, we have dedicated resources and continue to engage external advisors to evaluate and document the design and operating effectiveness of our internal controls and assist with the remediation and implementation of our internal controls as required.
-We have evaluated the longer-term resource needs of our various financial functions and have expanded the size of the financial organization to help address these material weaknesses.
+We have dedicated resources to capturing and documenting current state processes while identifying opportunities for process improvement.
+In addition, we continue to engage external advisors to evaluate and document the design and operating effectiveness of our internal controls and assist with the remediation and implementation of our internal controls as required.
+We have evaluated the longer-term resource needs of our various financial functions and plan to significantly expand the size of the financial organization to help address these material weaknesses, while utilizing external advisor in the short term to bridge this gap.
 The weaknesses will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.